 - After discussing the issue with different people, I've found that lack of support for certain speaker configurations may be a result of programmers not thoroughly implementing the features and development studios only having 5.1 setups to test on.

 - Wwise initially only supported up to a 5.1 speaker configuration.
 As of 7 October 2013, Wwise supports 7.1 audio.
-Any game developed with Wwise version 2013.2 that does not support 7.1 output.
+Thief (2014) may have been the first Wwise game to support 7.1 output.
 Outlast was initially 5.0 and later updated to the newer version of Wwise and now supports 7.0 output.

 - *FIXED DURING GFWL->STEAMWORKS CONVERSION* Dead Rising 2 games have a bug that prevent them from starting if your audio device is set to operate at greater than 48kHz.
 Set your playback device to 48kHz or lower to get the game to run.

 - Dead Space games appear to use a proprietary audio engine developed by EA (or Phenomic?), RwAudioCore.
 This particular audio engine appears to have various features such as 7.1 (and LFE) but they weren't used.
 I'd say it's worth it to use bass re-direction for DS 1 and 2 because there are many sound effects that mix in good to the sub and add to the intensity of the audio.
 Looks like as of Battlefield 4 they're calling it "EAAudioCore".

 - Dishonored is technically 5.1, it outputs audio to all speakers in a 5.1 configuration, but it only outputs some low volume effects to the center channel.
 Character voices, gunfire, and footsteps that would be played in the center channel are played in the two front speakers, it's essentially a 4.1 game that plays auxiliary effects in the center speaker.
 This issue also appears present in the Xbox 360 version.